 Termination is not an exclusive remedy, but will be in addition to any other rights and remedies provided in equity, by law, or under this Grant Agreement.
 Following termination by OOG, grantee shall continue to be obligated to OOG for the return of grant funds in accordance with applicable provisions of this Grant Agreement.
 In the event of termination under this Section, OOG's obligation to reimburse grantee is limited to allowable costs incurred and paid by the grantee prior to the effective date of termination, and any allowable costs determined by OOG in its sole discretion to be reasonable and necessary to cost-effectively terminate the grant.
-Termination of this Grant Agreement for any reason or expiration of this Grant Agreement shall not release the Parties from any liability or obligation set forth in this Grant Agreement that is expressly stated to survive any such termination or expiration.
+Termination of this Grant Agreement for any reason or expiration of this Grant Agreement that is expressly stated to survive any such termination or expiration.